 Now, the fingerprint scanner is not a feature that you would just find on flagship phones.
 Even a phone like Coolpad Note 3 Lite, which roughly costs around $100 has an excellent fingerprint scanner and there are some really good and responsive fingerprint scanners on phones like Redmi Note 3, Honor 5X and a few more.
 But Apple rules till now, a new patent filed by Apple hints that they have plans to build sensors into smartphones screens, meanwhile Sonavation announced that their ultrasonic fingerprint sensor can function beneath Gorilla Glass.
 Both these points hint that we will soon get a lot of security without compromising the size of the display.
 LG took the concept to reality and showed a demo of how they were able to embed the fingerprint scanner on to the display itself.
-There are other Chinese brands like NTT DoCoMo and Fujitsu are ahead in the race of providing world’s first embedded iris scanner that's something I'm very much looking forward.
+There are other Chinese brands like NTT DoCoMo and Fujitsu who are ahead in the race of providing world's first embedded iris scanner that's something I'm very much looking forward.

 Also, fingerprint scanning can be good for local security, but a two-factor authorization is important just like it is used in some security systems, mostly banks, so that whenever you register a fingerprint it will give you a unique key and in that case, if your phone gets stolen and your fingerprint security is compromised, just if you can be fast enough you can use a secondary device, enter the recovery key and revoke access to the device and recover everything.
 That can be a pretty good idea.
 Remember, passwords can be generated infinitely, but fingerprints can’t be.
 Some people may disagree with that, and the choice completely varies from person to person.
 But, relying on a new technology without a secondary recovery option isn't probably a good idea.